Morton’s Neuroma Treatment

 We would aim to resolve the pain using a combination of treatments that have an evidence base and do not involve surgery in the first instance.

-Should surgery be required, then a neurectomy procedure involves removing the damaged Morton’s Neuroma as day case surgical procedure and can be done under local anesthetic.
+Should surgery be required, then a neurectomy procedure involves removing the damaged Morton’s Neuroma.
+This can be performed as a day case surgical procedure and carried out under local anesthetic.